Address

 The Ráckevei-Duna is not particularly blessed with clear water, which is probably why there are hardly any swimmers in the water here.

-However, in 2021 the SHO Beach was opend in Lágymányosi Bay and it is the only lido on the Danube in Budapest.
+However, in 2021 the SHO Beach was opend in Lágymányosi Bay, and it is the only lido on the Danube in Budapest.
 It offers not only sporting activities and entertainment but also great gastronomy.
-But locals love bathing primarily in the countless public baths and spas.
+Otherwise, locals love bathing primarily in the countless public baths and spas.
 No other capital in the world offers as many healing springs and spas as Budapest and its suburbs.
-You can also experience unusual stuff, such as a thermal beer spa or a Late-Night-Spa-Party – both in the famous Széchenyi thermal baths.
+You can also experience unusual stuff, such as a thermal beer spa or a Late-Night Spa Party – both in the famous Széchenyi thermal baths.

 Tour

-From the Pesterzsébeti Spa at the Gubacsi Bridge downstream to the Hajóállomás ship pier in Dunaharaszti 250 m before railway bridge Dunaharaszti vasúti híd.
+From the Pesterzsébeti Spa at the Gubacsi Bridge downstream to the Hajóállomás ship dock in Dunaharaszti (250 m before the railway bridge Dunaharaszti vasúti híd).

 Length